Phuket Covid 19: Phuket marks 44 new COVID cases, no new deaths

 - Dec 16 - 44 new cases

-The report recorded six people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island increased by seven, from 39 to 46.
+The report recorded one person suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island remained unchanged at 44.

 Be the first to comment.